Flamax, 50 mg/ml 2 ml 5 pcs

 Overdose

-No cases of overdose have been described.
+Cases of overdose have not been described.

 Treatment: symptomatic.